DrSnuggles/Bloodwych/README.md

     + BUG Player should be able to move backwards on stairs (tested, working)

 ## TaDa / History / Changelog
+    - 31.05.2020 Fixed JSON data diff (Git vs Web)
+    - 30.05.2020 Added Edge and IE11 support (Not all features will work)
     - 29.05.2020 Changed gamepad layout to match WinUAE CD32 controller emulation on a X360 Added screen scaling
     - 24.05.2020 Added: 2nd mouse cursor. use analog gamepad (x360)